Madeira Island - Day 5 - Jeep tour into the mountains

 As we climbed up into the mountains, the clouds gathered, a mist descended and it began pouring with rain.
-Oswaldo leapt out to pop the roof back in place before we were completely drenched.
+Our athletic tour guide leapt out to pop the roof back in place before we were completely drenched.
 At every twist and turn we caught tantalising glimpses of the stunning scenery that was rapidly disappearing behind the mist.

-There were some shrieks from the rear seats as Oswaldo pulled off the main road and, employing 4 wheel drive, shot up a dirt track into the mountains splashing through muddy, puddles bouncing over ruts.
-This was great fun until we hit a particularly large hump and we all sprang several inches out of our seats.
-One of the ladies in the rear landed awkwardly and was in pain, so we shifted seats again to give her a more comfortable, forward facing seat and Oswaldo proceeded at a more gentle pace.
-I felt slightly sorry for the young German couple – they were divers and he had driven jeeps in the army so I suspected that, like me, they had been enjoying the skidding and bouncing.
-However, we were all anxious to prevent our travelling companion suffering any further discomfort.
+There were some shrieks from the rear seats as we pulled off the main road and, employing 4-wheel drive, shot up a dirt track into the mountains, splashing through muddy puddles, bouncing over ruts.
+This was great fun until we hit a particularly large hump, and we all sprang several inches out of our seats.
+One of the ladies in the rear landed awkwardly and was in pain, so we shifted seats again to give her a more comfortable, forward facing seat, and then we proceeded at a more gentle pace.
+I felt slightly sorry for the young German couple – they were divers, and he had driven jeeps in the army, so I suspected that, like me, they had been enjoying the skidding and bouncing.
+However, we were all anxious to prevent our travelling companion from suffering any further discomfort.

 We stopped at Santana to visit the village of preserve traditional thatched roof cottages that used to cover the slopes.
 Most have now been turned into barns or fallen into disrepair.